simwrapper/simwrapper.github.io/docs/aftersim-intro.md

 ### Plugins

-Each visualization is described in the "Plugins" section of this documentation, including how to pre-process the outputs and how to define any configuration settings.
+Each visualization is described in the "Plugins" section of this documentation, including how to post-process the outputs and how to define any configuration settings.

 If you want to modify or create your own plugins, check out the [to be written](/)